robertduplock/scifibooks.club/content/en/fiction/star-trek-aventine-destiny-s-edge.md

 “Send me instead,” Bowers said.

-_“_I made some inroads with Ninsol Lisnon, and we built something of a rapport.
-I might be able to get her to see reason._”_
+_“I made some inroads with Ninsol Lisnon, and we built something of a rapport.
+I might be able to get her to see reason._”

 Bowers nodded gravely.